phillipscarroll/ml-xpu/readme.md

 I am very impressed so far with the Battlemage mixed precision performance.
 In my benchmarks I am seeing a single B580's performance around an RTX 2080 Ti or Nvidia L4 in Google Colab training a BERT model.

+If you are running an ARC GPU in tandem with your iGPU you may run into issues until you disable the iGPU or happen to be running on a MB without iGPU support.

 I am far from an expert or engineer, but I do enjoy learning every day.

 ## Links to instructions